ualberta-vision-robotics/cmput428labs/_projects/warp_tutorial.md

 It's important to not use these functions blindly.

-I recommend you test your code with remap to gain a deeper understanding of what our code is actually doing during the development phase, and then switch over to these built-in functions later.
+I recommend you test your code with remap to gain a deeper understanding of what our warps are actually doing during the development phase, and then switch over to these built-in functions later.

 To plot a bounding box, I like to use `cv2.polylines()`.
 To construct the corner points for your box, warp the points of your original roi with `@`.

-Lastly, by change the source image of `remap()` or `warpAffine()` to the spatial gradients, we can obtain warped versions of our gradients too!
+Lastly, by change the source image of `remap()` or `warpAffine()` to spatial gradients, we can obtain warped versions of our gradients too!
 Try this out for yourself!